garrandall/popular-music-data/tracks/adorn-miguel.md

 These lips, can't wait to taste your skin, baby
-And these eyes, I can't wait to see your grin, (ooh ooh baby)
+And these eyes, I can't wait to see your grin, (ohoohaby)

 Just let my love, Just let my love adorn you (please baby)